joshrp/moonlight-docs/Setup-Guide.md

 To find the external IP address of your server, when connected to your home network, use a service like http://whatip.me/ on your server PC to determine the IPv4 address another computer uses to talk to you. _Ensure you always use your IPv4 address not your IPv6 address (unless you're following the IPv6 steps above)._

 To stream over the Internet, in your client: If your PC already appears online when connecting over the Internet, you're all set.
 If it doesn't, tap on the add button in Moonlight, then enter in the IP address (or hostname, if you set one up for your router).
 Your IP address should look something like 123.123.123.123.
-If you see an address with semi-colons, that's an IPv6 address and won't work for Moonlight (unless you've followed the IPv6 steps above).
+If you see an address with colons (like 2001:4860:4860::8844), that's an IPv6 address and won't work for Moonlight (unless you've followed the IPv6 steps above).
 If your PC still won't come online, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

 _Note:_ Some Internet Service providers change the external IP address in use by any given subscriber on a regular basis.
 Since Moonlight needs to connect to the right IP address, this change can cause problems for Moonlight.
 Using a dynamic DNS service like [No-IP](http://www.noip.com) will give Moonlight a consistent name to use for connecting, even if the IP address that's associated with that name changes a lot.